marktriggs/archivesspace-wiki/Quick-start.md

 Download the file from [`http://s3.amazonaws.com/archivesspace/public-files/archivesspace.v0.2.0-1.jar`](http://s3.amazonaws.com/archivesspace/public-files/archivesspace.v0.2.0-1.jar)

-Then, get to a command prompt and enter this command.
+Then, get to a command prompt and enter this command (this has been tested on Windows and Linux, see below for OS X).

 ```sh
 java -jar archivesspace.v0.2.0-1.jar